Can you bend Aluminium sheet at home?

 - Clamp the Wood to the Aluminum Sheet with C-Clamps

-- Bend the Edge of the Sheet Metal Around the Wood with Your Hand
+- Bend the Edge of the Sheet Metal Around the Wood Using Your Hand

 How to bend 1/8" thick aluminum sheet